-As part of our color group editor in themes, we detect color scales as part of the grouping.
-This allows us to make a best guess at the next step in the scale when you add a color.
+Our color group editor in themes allows us to detect color scales as part of the grouping.
+When you add a color, the algorithm makes a best guess at the subsequent step in the scale.

-Initially, we applied a linear adjustment which was a start, but it began to fail on lighter colors because there wasn't enough contrast between steps in the scale.
+Initially, we applied a linear adjustment.
+This was a start, but it began to fail on lighter colors because there wasn't enough contrast between steps in the scale.

 Consider the following colors that form the beginning of a color scale:

 Our original algorithm that lightened on a linear scale: